phf/streampos/README.md

 Go compiler.
 The advantage is a clear definition of what "column" actually means.
 The drawback is that users may not agree when it comes to TAB characters or multi-byte runes.
-However, given that GCC's bug-tracker is *full* of column-related issues, maybe it's preferable to keep it simple?
+However, given that GCC's bug-tracker is *full* of column-related issues, maybe it's better to keep it simple?

 Currently I use a *slice* of byte offset ranges and a *linear* search.
 For large streams, that's obviously slow.
 Binary search would help, as